jeremyButtler/pandoc-ditaa/README.md

 Each image will be saved as ditaa(0-9).png.
 It is up to you to remove or rename them.

+I updated the license to CCO because it has the same terms and conditions as the unlicense (none), but is more acknowledged than the unlicense.

 ## Requires:

 ditaa (https://github.com/stathissideris/ditaa)